raullazar1/resurse/tools.md

 * [Vimeo Repeat and Speed](https://chrome.google.com/webstore/detail/vimeo-repeat-speed/noonakfaafcdaagngpjehilgegefdima): Consume info at faster than normal pace.

-* CSS Peeper](https://chrome.google.com/webstore/detail/css-peeper/mbnbehikldjhnfehhnaidhjhoofhpehk?hl=en): Useful for looking at colors and assets used on a website.
+* [CSS Peeper](https://chrome.google.com/webstore/detail/css-peeper/mbnbehikldjhnfehhnaidhjhoofhpehk?hl=en): Useful for looking at colors and assets used on a website.
 A good exercise, especially when starting out, is cloning out websites that you think look cool.
 This gives you a peek under the hood at their color scheme and allows you to see what other assets exist on their page.

 * [Wappalyzer](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg?hl=en): — Useful for seeing the technologies being used on a website.
 Ever wonder what kind of framework a website is using or what service it is hosted on?
 Look no further.